cesaro/dpu/README.rst

 - fix conf2replay, bug when c.max contains null pointers : fixed.
 ==========
 Questions:
-THSTART event must be created immediately after the THCREAT?
+- THSTART event must be created immediately after the THCREAT?
   If not, there is a bug.

+BUGs:
+- Create a conflicting event, pre_proc's address is changed to new one.
+It is back when printing the event.

 Improvements
 ============